nothatcreative5/CE324-Modern-Information-Retrieval/README.md

 IR Search in Different Categories: We implemented an Information Retrieval (IR) system that allowed users to search for papers within specific categories.

 Clustering with K-means: After retrieving search results, we applied the K-means clustering algorithm to group similar papers together.

+## Assignment 3
+Crawling papers from semanticScholar and searching on their titles and abstracts.

+Calculating the page rank and hub score for different papers and authors respectively.

+Design of a very simple recommender system based on the methods of content based and collaberative filtering.